-Wisdom teeth extraction can be performed using two methods.
-Simple wisdom tooth extraction is a procedure wherein the affected tooth is simply pulled out using special dental instruments.
-However, since the wisdom teeth are often lodged within the surrounding gum and bone tissues, they must be surgically removed by cutting into the jawbone.
+Wisdom teeth Removal can be performed using two methods.
+Simple wisdom tooth Removal is a procedure wherein the affected tooth is pulled out using special dental instruments.
+However, since wisdom teeth are often lodged within the surrounding gum and bone tissues, they must be surgically removed by cutting into the jawbone.
 In either case, once the wisdom tooth is extracted, it leaves a hole where your tooth used to be.
-When patients are told they need a wisdom tooth extraction, one of their primary concerns is the recovery period — how long does it take the hole to close after tooth extraction.
+When patients are told they need a wisdom tooth Removal, one of their primary concerns is the recovery period — how long does it take the hole to close after tooth extraction?

 The healing duration of a tooth removal depends on the tooth’s size and the number of roots within the tooth.
 Some of the front teeth are relatively small and contain only one root, so the hole may heal by the end of the first week.
 The holes from the extraction of larger teeth with multiple roots take several weeks or even months to heal completely.
 Finally, healing the hole from an impacted wisdom tooth takes even longer because the procedure involves removing the bone tissues around the wisdom tooth.
 As such, the surrounding jawbone and the hole from the wisdom tooth removal must heal completely, which may take around 6 weeks or more.

 Are you experiencing pain or discomfort due to your wisdom teeth?
 Don’t suffer in pain – schedule your appointment immediately.
 Book online now.

 How Long Does The Pain Last After Wisdom Teeth Removal?